sthoman/firstPrice/README.md

 difficult to price goods or services.
 If decentralization will usher in new types of previously unimagined digital assets, it seems natural that effective and fair price discovery for both buyers and sellers would be a worthy area of research.

-## State Channel

-In this scheme, hashed bids are commitments and cleartext bids reveal the true value of commitments.
-Instead of requiring participants to transact with a smart contract, hashed bid commitments could be distributed amongst the buyers and sellers throughout the auction.
-Buyers would sign their commitments using the private key of a special account created on their client, which is tied to their master key.

-This type of delegated signing means the user only has to use Metamask once to enter the auction, which calls the smart contract to establish which account they will be using to sign their transactions.
-During the reveal phase of the auction, if disputes between participants were to arise, any one participant could call the smart contract to prove their commitment to a certain bid.

 ## Setup